-It doesn’t matter if you’re recovering from a stroke and suffering aphasia or if you have communication issues cause by a genetic disorder.
+It doesn’t matter if you’re recovering from a stroke and suffering aphasia or if you have communication issues caused by a genetic disorder.
 Just like with all things, improvement comes from gentle encouragement and lots of practice (the right practice).

 One of our skilled speech therapists is available to discuss a particular situation so that we can start the process of developing a personalized in-home speech therapy health care program.